-I was hot property.
-The talked the scene up but you could tell a couple of the wives were less enthused.
-I acted social but kept my distance and didn't want to be touched let alone have sex with any of them.
-The "look see" reaffirmed my swinging reluctance.
-They were swinging because that was the only way to entice others to have sex with them.
+I was hot-property.
+They talked the scene up but you could tell a couple of the wives were less enthused.
+I acted social but kept my distance and didn't want to be touched, let alone have sex with any of them.
+The "look-see" reaffirmed my swinging reluctance.
+The males were swinging because that was the only way to entice others to have sex with them.
 If they were movie stars, it was a horror film.
 After socializing and their heavy drinking, we left.
 In the car, I laughed about getting dressed up for a bunch of losers.
 He agreed.

 His agenda waylaid, we went to a movie, The Turning Point with Ann Bancroft and Shirly McLane, a ballet dance to a different tune.

-Afterwards, while disappointed he still harbored a suppressed swinging fantasy.
+Afterward, while disappointed, he still harbored a suppressed swinging fantasy.
 I kept it suppressed by accusing him of having a jealousy issue.
-He became strident he was not guilty of jealousy.
-With his not guilty plea, I was free to flirt.
+We argued.
+I said he was jealous, he argued he wasn’t.
+I let him win, free to flirt.
 I flirted openly to the edge.
-A man’s smile soon pushed me over it.
-Our accidental meeting skewed my life’s assumed projection. ,

 Tra la!
 It's May!